-In the case of Mortgage Loans made in the Qualified Single-Family Mortgage Program, Mortgage Loans must be made only to Applicants who have not owned an interest in a principal residence during the three-year period prior to the date of execution of each respective Mortgage which secures each such Mortgage Loan.
-Mortgage Loans made in the Non-Qualified Single-Family Mortgage Program will not be subject to this requirement.
+In the case of Mortgage Loans made in the Qualified Single Family Mortgage Program, Mortgage Loans must be made only to Applicants who have not owned an interest in a principal residence during the three-year period prior to the date of execution of each respective Mortgage which secures each such Mortgage Loan.
+Mortgage Loans made for Targeted Areas Residences, Taxable HomeAccess Loans and Mortgage Loans in the Non-Qualified Single Family Mortgage Program will not be subject to this requirement.
 Each Applicant must also intend to occupy the Eligible Property as his or her principal place of residence.